 Car & OBD2 Glossary

-30+ automotive, diagnostic, and maintenance terms, defined in plain English.
-Bookmark this page — your OBD2 scanner will be a lot less cryptic.
+30+ automotive, diagnostic, and maintenance terms in plain English.
+Bookmark it; your OBD2 scanner will read a lot less cryptic next time.

 OBD2 (OBD-II)